Kings–Sharks rivalry: 2014–15: Stadium Series, down year

 Over the course of the 2014–15 season, the Kings and Sharks were hovering in and around the final few playoff spots in the Western Conference.
 On February 21, 2015, Los Angeles and San Jose played the Stadium Series game at Levi's Stadium in Santa Clara, the then-brand new home of the San Francisco 49ers.
 This was the second outdoor game played in California in as many years, with the other game being one of the inaugural Stadium Series games between the Kings and Anaheim Ducks at Dodger Stadium (Anaheim won 3–0).

 Los Angeles opened the scoring in the first period.
 San Jose tried to clear their own zone, but Muzzin was at the left point to keep it within the blueline.
 He then wristed a shot that deflected off of Kyle Clifford and into the net for a 1–0 lead.
 With 1:04 left in the period, Tommy Wingels won a faceoff for San Jose sending the puck to star defenseman Brent Burns.
 Burns scored from a sharp angle off of the shaft of goaltender Jonathan Quick's stick to tie the game.
 There was no scoring in the second period leaving the score tied 1–1.
-Early in the third period, Burns tried to dump the puck in from the neutral zone, but the puck deflected off Kings' forward Jeff Carter towards Marian Gaborik.
-Gaborik took full advantage and buried his shot from 39 feet to give Los Angeles a 2–1 lead.
+Early in the third period, Burns tried to dump the puck in from the neutral zone, but the puck deflected off Kings' forward Jeff Carter towards Marián Gáborík.
+Gáborík took full advantage and buried his shot from 39 feet to give Los Angeles a 2–1 lead.
 That stood as the final score giving Los Angeles the victory.
 This game was a detriment to San Jose's playoff hopes as they failed to make the playoffs for the first time since 2003.
-The Kings' fortunes were no better as they failed to make the playoffs as well for only the second time in seven years becoming first team since the 2007 Hurricanes to miss the playoffs the year after winning the Stanley Cup.
+The Kings' fortunes were no better as they failed to make the playoffs as well for only the second time in seven years becoming first team since the 2006–07 Hurricanes to miss the playoffs the year after winning the Stanley Cup.